ScaleDynamics/vue-mongodb-template/README.md

 ## Template structure

 This project is divided in two parts:
-  - the frontend, where you can find a `vue-app` web template app (located in the `frontend/vue-app` folder).
-It has been created with `vue-cli`.
+  - the frontend, a `vue-app` web template app created with `vue-cli`.
 To update it, open the `src` folder where you can add, modify or delete components.
-  - the backend contains a `hello` node module and a MongoDB module.
+  - the backend with a node module and a MongoDB module.
 You can update the frontend/backend as you need to build your own app.

 Regarding MongoDB, we provide a template module  in the `src/mongodb.js`.
 To use your own MongoDB instance, replace the `URI` constant by your own.